For easy printing, download the The Need for Direct Payment of Refundable Tax Credits for Public Power Issue Brief.

 In 2018, Congress modified two existing ITCs (one for carbon capture and sequestration, the other for advanced nuclear facilities) to allow for transferability.14 Now the carbon-capture and sequestration tax credit can be transferred from the purchaser of the carbon capture facility to the person that disposes of the carbon dioxide (CO2), uses the CO2, or uses the CO2 as a tertiary injectant.
 Similarly, the advanced nuclear tax credit now can be transferred to another “eligible project partner.”
 These policy changes put public power utilities on a more level-playing field with other electricity providers and allow them to make investments in technologies and projects that will reduce CO2 emissions.

 APPA believes that if Congress intends to create incentives in pursuit of national energy and climate goals, it should realize that tax-based incentives will not have the market-wide reach of direct grants and other incentives.
 As a result, the association believes that tax-based incentives should be drafted to accommodate tax-exempt entities, including public power utilities.
 New CREBs and tax credit transferability provide good examples of how comparable incentives can make targeted investments economically viable for public power utilities.
 However, they both come with significant drawbacks.
-As such, APPA strongly supports the refundable direct pay approach taken under the GREEN Act and Clean Energy for America Act.
+As such, APPA strongly supports the refundable direct pay approach taken under the GREEN Act, the Clean Energy for America Act, and the Build Back Better Act.
 This approach also benefits from being supported by stakeholders across the utility sector.

-Finally, while examples of comparable incentives already exist in the income tax code, the tax code also includes a variety of provisions which can result in unintended consequences for the direct payment of tax credits.
+APPA also applauds Senator Crapo and Representative Reed for their efforts to provide better benefit of energy tax credits to tax-exempt entities through tax credit transferability.
+Finally, while examples of comparable incentives already exist in the income tax code, the tax code also includes a variety of provisions which can result in unintended consequences for the transfer or direct payment of tax credits.
 As a result, APPA strongly encourages lawmakers to enlist public power when drafting such proposals to ensure that they work as intended.

 2. Energy Tax Act, Pub.
 L. 96-618, 92 Stat.
 1374; Crude Oil Windfall Profits Tax Act Pub.
 L. 96-223, 94 Stat.
 229 (codified as 26 U.S.C.
 48).